Lustyn/RSIA-Recompiled/README.md

     │  │  │  ├─ scenes/
     │  │  │  ├─ win32

-Note that the StreamingAssets directory does not usually exist, you will have to create it and drop in the assets you acquired from the CDN.
+If you have `wget` installed, you can download the assets automatically using the following command:

+    gradlew downloadAssets

+Alternatively, you can download the assets manually and place them in the `data` directory as instructed above.

 ## Building